DANISH FRESH FISH IN GHANA

 With the establishment of a fish farm on Lake Volta in Ghana, Royal Danish Seafood Group A/S has increased local employment and ensured stable delivery of fresh fish to the local market, distributors and consumers.

 Lake Volta in Ghana is one of the largest man-made lakes in the world.
-The lake was dammed in the mid 1960s, and for several years it was the base of a large fishing industry.
+The lake was dammed in the mid-1960s, and for several decades it was the base of a large fishing industry.
 But due to overfishing it lost its importance, and today Ghana imports around 800,000 ton of fish per year.

-- It is a big task to establish such a project in Africa.
-We started from scratch and have established both the fish farm and the entire infrastructure including roads, housing and electricity, says Mogens Mathiasen, managing director of Royal Danish Seafood.
+– It has been a big task to establish such a project in Africa.
+We started from scratch and have established both the fish farm and the entire infrastructure, including roads, housing and electricity, said Mogens Mathiasen, managing director, Royal Danish Seafood.

-The farmed fish are primarily sold in the local market, which is flourishing as a result of the fish farm.
-A large part of the production is purchased by distributors who sell it to the rest of the country.
-This means that the farm has not only created 35 direct jobs but also contributed to boosting the local economy and reduced the need to import fish.
+The farmed fish are sold in the local market, which is now flourishing again, and to distributors who sell it to the rest of the country.
+This means that the farm has not only created 100 direct jobs, but also contributed to the supply of fresh fish, reducing the need to import fish.

 Focus on the environment

-The production taking place in the 32 nets placed directly in Lake Volta also reduces the environmental impact compared to the traditional method of land-based facilities.
-In addition, the company uses high-tech fodder which also minimises pollution.
+The production taking place in nets placed directly in Lake Volta also reduces the environmental impact compared to the traditional method of land-based facilities.
+In addition, the company uses high-tech fish feed, which also minimises pollution.